2 days cycling, 200km

 Just bring legs & a smile (we’ll bring your bike and organise everything else)!

-The Pyrenees is a place of exceptional beauty and is perfect seen from a bike.
-So whether you’re ‘enjoying’ a ride up the Tourmalet or exploring the smaller climbs deep into the mountain range, you’ll be in awe – both of the scenery and also how the pros manage to cycle the same thing with such ease at such speed!
+The Pyrenees is a place of exceptional beauty and so whether you’re ‘enjoying’ a ride up one of the big three climbs on stage 8, or exploring the back road climbs deep into the mountain range, you’ll be in awe – both of the scenery and also how the pros manage to cycle the same thing with such ease at such speed!

 Note on the Lite option: Some people love knowing they’ve completed full stages; others love knowing they’ll finish before dinner.
 For us, there’s no better or worse and everyone will be welcomed as equals… because if you’re happy cycling, we’re happy for you.